nrs-org/novelslop/content/vol_01/chap_09.typ

   "Maybe we should go and help her...
 But it's really not something that has to do with us..."

   Mikoto was looking at the crowd, worryingly.
-From the limited interactions with Mona, she knew how bad her friend could be when it came to talking with others, especially when the crowd really did not care about her at all, but her sister.
+Even from the limited interactions with Mona, she knew how bad her friend could be when it came to talking with others, especially when the crowd really did not care about her at all, but rather her sister.

   But being surrounded by people do have its perks.
 You could say anything and the crowd would still listen to you, treating your words like gospel.
   And it's not like that they were some kind of mindless drones that obey orders, they were really interested in what Mona had to say!
-Mona would sometimes threw out some tiny jokes which really made the crowd burst into laughs.
+Mona would sometimes throw out some tiny jokes which really made the crowd burst into laughs.

-  Despite Uta considering this as a mess, she also was fully aware of how addicting this must feel for Mona.
+  Despite Uta calling this as a mess, she also was fully aware of how addicting this must feel for Mona.

   "I think she is enjoying it, though.
 I messaged her earlier, and I think she